break-through-cancer/dataref/src/content/relnotes.md

 including hundreds of thousands of images from our newest TeamLab, LungRD.
 ![DASH-counts-2025-03](img/dash-counts-2025-03-26.png) This is **catalyzing innovative scientific engagement** with disease TeamLabs, including collaborations with:

-- **The GBM team**, to advance the interpretation of single cell RNA sequencing (scRNA-seq), DNA sequencing, and both T-cell and malignant cell clonal tracking data to gain deeper insights into cancer evolution
+- **The GBM team**, helping advance interpretation of single cell RNA sequencing (scRNA-seq), DNA sequencing, and both T-cell and malignant cell clonal tracking data from the needle biopsy trial, to gain deeper insights into cancer evolution; and spearheading data deposition for the trial pilot publication
 - **The Ovarian MRD team**, to adapt and optimize an approach for longitudinal tracking of drug resistance and co-leading spatial tumor microenvironment profiling to advance our understanding of MRD biology
 - **The KRAS team**, to advance understanding of cellular and molecular mechanisms of response and resistance to KRAS inhibitors by analyzing scRNA-seq data from clinical specimens and mouse models
 - And contributing to the **evaluation and use of spatial omics platforms** by analyzing and integrating spatial pilot data through the development and application of novel spatial methods.

 **Another important milestone in multimodal analytics is the GBM Explorer**.
-Developed by Alex Ling (Chiocca Lab, BWH), this APP brings together **5 data modalities** (scRNA, TCR, bulkRNA, images, and clinical annotations), enabling clinicians, computational biologists, and engineers to: i) overlay experimentally measured values on brain
+Developed by Alex Ling (Chiocca Lab, BWH), this APP brings together **5 data modalities** (scRNA, TCR, bulkRNA, images, and clinical annotations), enabling clinicians, computational biologists, and engineers to: overlay experimentally measured values on brain
 ![GBM-EXPLORER](../img/gbm-explorer.png)
-biopsy locations in 3D; for ii) rapid co-visualization of measured values from different assays; and iii) easy visualization of patient treatment histories.
-Based upon innovative security infrastructure work by Henry Dewhurst at BTC Central, GBM Explorer is the **first multimodal analysis APP developed completely within BTC** for use by TeamLab members across all institutions, and we look forward to re-using this model to deploy BTC-wide portals for scRNA-seq, scTCR-seq, scBCR-seq and spatial 'omics as well as extend the use of [cBioPortal](https://www.cbioportal.org) in BTC.
+biopsy locations in 3D; for rapid co-visualization of measured values from different assays; and easy visualization of patient treatment histories.
+Thanks to innovative security infrastructure work by Henry Dewhurst at BTC Central, GBM Explorer is the **first multimodal analysis APP developed completely within BTC** for use across all institutions by members of a single TeamLab, and we look forward to re-using this model to deploy BTC-wide portals for scRNA-seq, scTCR-seq, scBCR-seq and spatial 'omics as well as extend the use of [cBioPortal](https://www.cbioportal.org) in BTC.

 ## **2024_06_03**